Why does my Dog Lick Urine of Other Dogs?

 See files for Dogs

-In this AnimalWised article we will explain what the causes of this behavior are, what you must take into account to protect their health and ultimately answer your question: Why does my dog lick urine of other dogs?
+In this AnimalWised article we will explain what the causes this behavior and what you must take into account to protect their health and ultimately answer your question why does my dog lick urine of other dogs?

 Why do dogs lick urine?

-To start to understand why your dog licks urine from other dogs, it will be crucial to pay attention to the vomeronasal organ, also known as Jacobson's organ.
-This organ is located in the vomer bone, between the mouth and the nose of the dog and is responsible for transmitting information to the brain.
+To understand why your dog licks urine from other dogs, it's important to pay attention to the vomeronasal organ, also known as Jacobson's organ.
+This organ is located in the vomer bone, between the mouth and the nose of the dog.
+Its main responsibility is to transmit information to the brain.

 Jacobson's organ is responsible for analyzing large molecules, such as pheromones and other compounds.
-This plays a crucial role in hunting, reproduction, the perception of environment or the social relationships of dogs.
-It is therefore a fundamental organ for dogs to decipher information related to other dogs such as their food, sex or estrous cycle.
+This plays a crucial role in hunting, reproduction, their environmental perception and their social relationships.
+It is therefore a fundamental organ for dogs to decipher information related to other dogs, such as food, sex or estrous cycle.

 If you watch your dog lick urine while "savoring" it, pressing their tongue against their palate and raising their snout, it's probably because they are using the vomeronasal organ to receive extra information from a dog in the area.
-It is totally natural behavior, a result of their instinct, so we should not scold our dog if they lick urine from others.
+It is a completely natural behavior for dogs.
+We should not scold our dog if they lick urine from other dogs.
+This is merely a result of their canine instinct.

 Does it have a negative effect on their health?

 As for health, it is important to understand that if your dog has strictly followed the vaccination schedule as well as regular deworming, they are very unlikely to become ill.
 However, sick dogs or those with weak immune systems are more susceptible to infections.
-So we must be careful and avoid direct contact.
+Therefore, if this is the case for your dog, you should take more precautions.

 If you want to read similar articles to Why does my Dog Lick Urine of Other Dogs?, we recommend you visit our Facts about the animal kingdom category.